Nikhil1920/crt/practice-problems/toeplitz-matrix/index.md

 title: Toeplitz Matrix
 published: 2021-08-28T09:36:00
 updated: 2021-08-28T09:36:00
-tags: ["daily-contest", "java", "28-08-2021"]
+tags: ["Practice Problems", "crt"]
 ---

 Given an m x n matrix, return true if the matrix is Toeplitz.
 Otherwise, return false.

 A matrix is Toeplitz if every diagonal from top-left to bottom-right has the same elements.

 ```